 Why Self-Published Authors

 Over the summer of 2021, Sabrina, who had published her own work, participated in the Black Child Bookfair, organized by Mr. Darryl Harvey, who founded the event.
-She traveled to Philadelphia, Maryland, and North Carolina, where she met other black authors who had published some of their own work.
+She traveled to Philadelphia, Maryland, and North Carolina, where she met other black authors who had self-published some of their own works.
 Self-publishing is often misunderstood, and many write off self-published work as poorly done because it was not traditionally published.
 However, this perception is misguided.
 As a self-published author, Sabrina knows all too well the hard work it takes to create a following, and the time and effort to sell books and get them noticed by others.